aaron-c-jones/aaron-c-jones.github.io/_posts/2018-02-24-aaron-jones-gradient-descent.md

 $$\Delta x = x^{(i+1)} - x^{(i)}$$

-Now, let's use gradient descent to solve for the parameters of an OLS regressions.
-That involves minimizing the MSE or basically, the sum of squared residuals.
-The formulation of the MSE is
+Now, let's use gradient descent to solve for the parameters of an OLS regression.
+Finding these parameters involves minimizing the mean squared error (MSE) or basically, the sum of squared residuals.
+The formula for the MSE is

 $$MSE = \frac{1}{n}\sum_{i=1}^{n}(y - \hat{y})^2 = \frac{1}{n}\sum_{i=1}^{n}(y - \hat{\beta_{0}} - \hat{\beta_{1}}*x )^2$$